Ways to give

 A designated fund is a great way to support your favorite causes in perpetuity or over a set number of years.
 With a donor designated fund, you may specify either the organization(s) or the cause(s) that the earnings the fund will support.
 The Foundation will manage and direct the earnings according to your intent.
 With a donor advised fund, you may specify the specific organizations(s) or the cause(s) that the earnings this fund will support.
 Additionally, you will take an active role in making grant awards from your fund.
 Specific procedural details will be outlined in the agreement when the fund is established.

 Scholarships are a common type of designated fund, providing opportunities to support high school graduates pursuing post-secondary education.
 An agreement will specify recipient eligibility requirements and other stipulations specific to the scholarship.
-You may choose to designate members of the selection committee or place that responsibility to the Foundation.
+You may choose to designate members of the selection committee or place that responsibility with the Foundation.

 How do I establish a fund?